Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/weekly-technical-questions.md

-- How do I connect mathematical terminology (e.g., *mapping*, *function*, *number*, and *set*), to the implementation of Python programs that declare and call functions and declare and manipulate primitive variables?
+- How do I connect mathematical terminology (e.g., *mapping*, *function*, *number*, and *set*), to the implementation of Python programs that declare and call functions and declare and manipulate variables?

 **Reading Assignments**